WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

     PlotWavefunction2Dcontour.py
     PlotWavefunction2Dsurface.py

-Three and higher dimensional wavefunctions can not be plotted but the need to do so occurs rarely anyway due to the vast amount of data involved.
+Three and higher dimensional wave-functions can not be plotted but the need to do so occurs rarely anyway due to the vast amount of data involved.
-All plot scripts can set the viewport by command line arguments, for example:
+All plot scripts can set the view-port by command line arguments, for example:

 ::

-    python ../plotters/PlotWavefunction1D.py --help
+    PlotWavefunction1D.py --help

 ::